reymon359/gatsby-personal-site/content/posts/traveling-through-the-canary-islands-an-in-depth-guide-to-the-canary-islands/index.md

 ![Dorada Beer types.](./assets/dorada_beer_types.jpg)

 And for **coffee** lovers, you can’t leave this island without trying the _Barraquito_ or _Zaperoco._ A multi-layered coffee liqueur drink.
-Each layer references Coffee, Licor 43, milk, and is usually accompanied by cinnamon and or/lemon peel.
+Each layer references Coffee, Licor 43, milk, and accompanied by cinnamon and or/lemon peel.

 ![Barraquitos from Guachinche La Casona.](./assets/barraquitos_from_guachinche_la_casona.jpg )